NEET/JEE Coaching Scholarship

 Answer:

-Race: A race is kept below the species and is an informal taxon.
+Race: A group within a species that has unique features, usually based on location or adaptation.
 Members from different races of the same species can interbreed.

 Question:10